Where will marijuana be legal in 2023?

 (NEXSTAR) – After voters in several states approved recreational marijuana in 2022, the U.S. heads into the new year with nearly half of states having full legalization.

 Missouri also voted to legalize recreational marijuana in November.
-Dispensaries there are still working to get permitted, so recreational sales aren’t expected to start until February 2023 at the earliest.
+Dispensaries there are still working on getting permitted, so recreational sales aren’t expected to start until February 2023.

 See where marijuana will be legal in 2023 in the map below, created using data from the National Conference of State Legislatures: